12th Baltic Congress of Endocrinology

 Share Your Research at the 12th Baltic Congress of Endocrinology

 We invite clinicians, researchers, and young professionals to submit abstracts for scientific posters and clinical case presentations.
-The 12th Baltic Congress of Endocrinology focuses on collaboration, scientific exchange, and the development of Baltic recommendations, with program highlights including reproductive endocrinology and the transition from paediatric to adult care.
+The 12th Baltic Congress of Endocrinology focuses on collaboration, scientific exchange, and the development of Baltic recommendations, with program highlights including reproductive endocrinology and the transition from pediatric to adult care.

 Registration & Tickets